SanderMertens/flecs/docs/FAQ.md

 ```

 ### Why is my system (or query) unable to find a component from a module?
-When you import a module, components are automatically namespaced to prevent nameclashes between modules.
+When you import a module, components are automatically namespaced to prevent name clashes between modules.
 In C this namespace is determined by taking the name of the module and convert it from PascalCase to a dot-separated notation, so that `MyModule` becomes `my.module`.
 If component `Position` is defined in module `MyModule`, a system or query will need to use `my.module.Position` in the query expression.

 In C++ the component name is prefixed by the C++ namespace, so that `my::module::Position` in C++ becomes `my.module.Position` in the query expression.
 Note that this only needs to be specified this way when providing a query expression as a string.